openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 * shape: ``list`` or ``tuple`` of dimensions (``int`` or ``openvino.runtime.Dimension``), ``openvino.runtime.PartialShape``, ``openvino.runtime.Shape``.
 * type: ``numpy type``, ``openvino.runtime.Type``.
 * value: ``numpy.ndarray``, ``list`` of numeric values, ``bool``.

+Example of usage of ``InputCutInfo`` for freezing an input with value:

 .. code-block:: python